steakandbake/ada/_posts/2020-07-28-HowToStakeDaedalus.md

 ## Staking Cardano for Beginners Step by Step

-Since the dawn of Cardano entering the the Shelley era, you can now delegate your ADA coins to a stake pool.
+Since the dawn of Cardano's Shelley era, you're able to delegate your ADA coins to a stake pool.
 This is known as staking where you earn new ADA as staking rewards.
 This guide is primarily for ada holders who wish to delegate their ada to a stake pool, but are not sure about where to start.

 ------------